Summary

 Considerations and Exceptions Regarding Parental Liability

-- Normally, parents won’t be held liable for their teen driver once they reach the age of majority, and the vehicle is legally owned by the said teen driver.
+- Age of Majority: Parents are generally not liable once the teen reaches the age of majority and the vehicle is legally owned by the teen.

-The only exception to the parental liability rule, both from a legal and insurance perspective, is if the teen driver did not behave negligently but acted criminally.
-All insurance policies will exclude coverage for criminal acts of the insured party.
-The same exemption would apply regarding legal matters of the accident had the teen behaved criminally and caused an accident — their parents won’t be held liable in court for their child’s behavior.
+The same exemption would apply to legal matters arising from the accident had the teen behaved criminally and caused it — their parents won’t be held liable in court for their child’s behavior.

 Teen Driver Caused An Accident?
 Farahi Law Firm Can Help You